-Each of the vessels in our initial fleet of 17 vessels was or remains subject to a time charter with CMA CGM based on standard industry terms.
+Each of the vessels in our initial fleet of 17 vessels was subject to a time charter with CMA CGM based on standard industry terms.
 We have separate subsidiaries to own each vessel in our fleet.
 We guarantee the obligations of each of our subsidiaries under the charters.
 Each of our initial charters commenced on each vessel's delivery.
 Due to different delivery dates and durations, our charters will expire on different dates and over a period of time.
 We believe the staggered expirations of our charters will reduce our exposure to rechartering risk upon expiration of our initial charters and may mitigate the impact of the cyclical nature of the container shipping industry.
 The charters on our initial 17 vessels had terms of five to 17 years (plus or minus 90 days at charterer's option).
-We agreed with CMA CGM, with effect from February 1, 2014, to extend by three years the charters on four vessels at a lower on-going daily charter rate.
-As at December 31, 2014, 15 vessels remained on their initial charters, as amended.
+We agreed with CMA CGM, with effect from February 1, 2014, to extend by three years the charters on four yessels at a lower on-going daily charter rate.
+In 2015, two of the vessels in our initial fleet were sold.
+On August 10, 2016, we further agreed with CMA CGM to amend and extend the charters of two further vessels.
+A revised rate of \$13,000 per day applies from August 1, 2016 until the charters' previous earliest expiry dates in September 2017, after which we have three consecutive option periods, the first of 1.25 years and the second and third of one year each, through December 31, 2020 at a rate of \$9,800 per day.
+We have exercised the first such option.
+On September 11, 2017, we agreed with CMA CGM to extend the charters of Julie Delmas and Delmas Keta from dates in September 2017 for 12 months at a rate of \$7,800 per day.
+On October 25, 2017, a new charter of GSL Tianjin, formerly named OOCL Tianjin, came into effect with CMA CGM for a period of three to eight months and at a rate of \$13,000 per day.
+This new charter was extended on January 26, 2018 for a period of eight to 12 months at \$11,900 per day.
+As at December 31, 2017, seven vessels remained on their un-amended initial charters.
+Each of the 16 vessels on charter to CMA CGM can be redelivered to us by the charterer on 30 days' notice, during the re-delivery period.
+If an agreement to extend the charters is not reached, depending on market conditions, we may seek employment of these vessels with another charterer, lay them up or effect a sale.